Nineteen Voices: Part of Me, Not All of Me

 My first experience like this came my senior year of college during CranioSacral Therapy (kinda like Reiki).
 I realized that I hated to have my shoulders touched because an ex-partner gripped my arms when he yelled at me.
 Through the aversion to touch, I recognized a piece of my past that I’d completely blocked out.
 But now, I had the label of someone who’d experienced intimate partner violence.
 A label I did not want.

 More recently, in the two-or-so weeks with the Kavanaugh hearings, two memories resurfaced, both instances that I now categorize as non-consensual.
 Originally, I wrote out here a brief description of those memories, but they felt identifying.
 And I’m not ready for the consequences of putting that information on a public platform.
-(Leaving me feel cowardly, weak, and ashamed.)
+(Leaving me feeling cowardly, weak, and ashamed.)

 It feels confusing to share that.
 Because, 1) I’m worried my colleagues, parents, peers, and students will see this and judge me/find me unprofessional/deem me an “oversharer;” 2) I’m not ready to share my abusers’ names, so I don’t deserve to share how they affected me (false!); and 3) Because my trauma doesn’t feel “big enough” to share.